 For the Best Sriracha, Look Beyond That Famous Bottle

-The condiment made in Thailand, what one can argue is the original sriracha, is unlike the green-capped versions that bear a white rooster on the tall plastic bottles -- or any other srirachas developed in the US, for that matter.
+The condiment made in Thailand, what one can argue is the original sriracha, is unlike the green-capped versions that bear a white rooster on the tall plastic bottles—or any other srirachas developed in the US, for that matter.
 Instead, it has what Thais refer to as a “klohm klom” flavor: a sense of balance where one note, whether it be garlic, sugar, or heat, isn’t dominant over another.
 Across Thailand, there is a range of sriracha sauces that clamor to be considered the original; there’s Sriracha Panich, Shark Brand Sriracha, and even a yellow version of the sauce from a brand called Three Mountains.
 Reporting from Bon Appetit refers to Sriracha Panich as the original.

-“Thai srirachas are a smoother, more liquid, pourable sauce -- just a bit thicker than the consistency of bottled steak sauce,” says Quincy Surasmith, the host and producer of the Asian Americana podcast.
+“Thai srirachas are a smoother, more liquid, pourable sauce—just a bit thicker than the consistency of bottled steak sauce,” says Quincy Surasmith, the host and producer of the Asian Americana podcast.
 He grew up on the Thai Shark Brand version of sriracha.
 “I feel like Thai varieties are both spicier and yet less heat forward; the flavor profile is more rounded with sugar and garlic, and just a bit of salt and vinegar.”

 “What we call sriracha in the context of the United States is, to me, sriracha only by name.
-It is sriracha because Huy Fong has chosen to call it that,” Leela Punyarathabandhu, the author of Simple Thai Food: Classic Recipes from the Thai Home Kitchen, said.
+It is sriracha because Huy Fong has chosen to call it that,” Leela Punyarathabandhu, the author of Simple Thai Food: Classic Recipes from the Thai Home Kitchen, says.
 “If you put that sauce in front of a Thai person who has never been to the U.S. and has never tasted that type of sauce, would that person taste it and say ‘Oh!
 That’s sriracha’?
 That’s very unlikely.”

 "The underlying issue is why sauces are even called sriracha in the first place."

 Despite this, new srirachas are popping up left and right.
-Bushwick Kitchen has what they call a “gochujang sriracha,” which is a fusion of Korea chili paste with the hot sauce maker’s version of sriracha.
+Bushwick Kitchen has what they call a “gochujang sriracha,” which is a fusion of Korean pepper paste with the hot sauce maker’s version of sriracha.
 Kitchen Garden has an iteration of the sauce that is preservative-free but also displays a rooster on the bottle and comes with a twisted black bottle cap, reminiscent of David Tran’s design on the Huy Fong version.

 The flavor of Milton’s sriracha, especially the agave-infused version, tastes far flung from the original Thai version or even Huy Fong’s.
 In fact, it reminds me of an entirely different but also popular Thai sauce: Mae Ploy’s sweet chili dip.
 So why call it sriracha to begin with?
-“The definition of sriracha is ‘a chili sauce made from chilis, vinegar, garlic, salt, and sugar,’” Milton replied.
+“The definition of sriracha is ‘a chili sauce made from chilis, vinegar, garlic, salt, and sugar,’” Milton says.
 “Our recipe has some modifications but is based pretty tightly on that original recipe.”